janjanbaj/SpringFling/backend/PLAN.md

 = Backend Functionality

 - login-less infrastructure where you use your email and some OTP passowrd to login
+- pocketbase does OTPs by itself, so we dont really have to implement it by ourselves either.
 - assign some special adjective + animal name combo for anonymous interactions.

 This is how I envision onboarding will look like: